ets-labs/python-dependency-injector/docs/providers/dependency.rst

     DBAPI 2.0 database connection.
 Being a self-sufficient library, ``UsersService`` doesn't hardcode any kind of database management logic.
-    Instead of this, ``UsersService`` has external dependency, that has to be satisfied by cleint's code, out of library's scope.
+    Instead of this, ``UsersService`` has external dependency, that has to be satisfied by client's code, out of library's scope.

 .. image:: /images/providers/dependency.png